 Are you a good candidate for breast lift surgery?

 Breasts of any size can receive a breast lift.
 However, women with smaller sagging breasts can expect to have longer-lasting results.
 Larger breasts are heavier, making them more likely to begin sagging again.

-You should be in good overall health, without any chronic condition that could cause surgical complications.
-Non-smokers are preferred candidates.
+Typically, our Cleveland breast lift candidates should be in good overall health, without any chronic condition that could cause surgical complications.
+Non-smokers are preferred.